ClusterCockpit/cc-metric-store/README.md

 go test -bench=. -race -v ./...
 ```

-### What are these selectors mentioned in the code and API?
+### What are these selectors mentioned in the code?

 Tags in InfluxDB are used to build indexes over the stored data.
 InfluxDB-Tags have no
 relation to each other, they do not depend on each other and have no hierarchy.